solana-developers/program-examples/CONTRIBUTING.md

 We believe that a welcoming and inclusive environment fosters collaboration and encourages participation from developers of all backgrounds and skill levels.

-To ensure a smooth and effective contribution process, please take a moment to review and follow the guidelines outlined below.
+To ensure a smooth and effective contribution process, please take a moment to review and follow the guidelines outlined above

 ## How to Contribute